laye-diop/mini-framework/Documentation.markdown

     As Mini-framework is a single page application, all the content off the app will be loaded in this page.
     This file contain two parts :
-- A dynamic part containg in a html alement that has the id #app
+- A dynamic part containg in a html alement that has the class .main
-- A static part outside of the #app element.
+- A static part outside of the .main element.
 It's content will change depending of the route.

 #### app.js
     app.js is the file where every routes of the web application will be register.
 To learn more